TylerZyngier/coding-standards/C#.md

 ## Variables

 ### Access Modifiers

-#### Order access modifiers as seen below Use '[SerializeField] private' rather than 'public' modifier as often as possible
+Access modifiers should be ordered as seen below
+Use '[SerializeField] private' rather than 'public' modifier as often as possible

 ```C#
 public static varType varName;